 Ear braces are user-friendly, convenient and very comfortable.
 The hearing aid is easy to put on and off, to hang around the neck and is therefore useful if it is not worn continuously.
 Most hearing aids have replacement caps, so that a hearing aid is a cost-conscious investment.

-A hearing hood consists of two rigid shells with a soft plastic cushion that fall over the ears and seal the ears to dampen the ambient noise.
+the hearing hood consists of two rigid shells with a soft plastic cushion that fall over the ears and seal the ears to dampen the ambient noise.
 The ear muffs are popular because they are user-friendly and have a high wearing comfort.
 They are available in versions with a headband, and / or neck brace, helmet attachment and are foldable.
 This means that the ear can accommodate the most common situations.
 Ear muffs can be divided into passive, electronic and communication ear muffs.

 Otoplastics are custom hearing protectors.
 Each otoplasty is unique and specially adapted to the ear canals.
 Note that every five years the ear canal changes in connection with the growth of the ears.
 A special filter is installed during the production process of the otoplastics.
 This ensures that all harmful noise is smoothed and the amount of dB (A) is reduced to below the limit value of 80 dB (A).
 Due to the optimal protection and perfect fit, the otoplasty is the most efficient and comfortable hearing protection.